Copyright 2017, FX Networks. All Rights Reserved.

 Though 'The Informant!' got mixed reviews, its star did not, with Matt Damon going against type to play the uncharismatic informer, Mark Whitacre.
 Helping to play the office exec were 30 lbs, put there through a steady diet of "a #1 Value Meal at McDonald’s and then Doritos on top of it.
 It was absolute heaven."

 Courtesy Newmarket Films

 The blonde stunner not only gained weight for her Oscar-winning role in 2003's 'Monster', she completely transformed her visage to play the role of mentally disturbed prostitute Aileen Wuornos.
 Fans and critics alike were mesmerised, with Roger Ebert proclaiming, "What Charlize Theron achieves in Patty Jenkins' "Monster" isn't a performance but an embodiment...
 This is one of the greatest performances in the history of the cinema."

-If a soon-to-be Oscar winner gains weight for a film but nobody goes to see it, did they really gain a pound?
-That's the question we found ourselves asking of Jared Leto's 60-pound weight gain to play John Lennon killer Mark David Chapman in the flop, 'Chapter 27'.
+If a soon-to-be Oscar winner gains weight for a film but nobody goes to see it, do they really gain a pound?
+That's the question we posed ourselves of Jared Leto's 60-pound weight gain to play John Lennon killer Mark David Chapman in the flop, "Chapter 27".